Percy Wilson (botanist)

 Percy Wilson (1879–1944) was an American botanist.

-He joined the New York Botanical Gardens as a museum aide.
+He joined the New York Botanical Gardens (NYBG) as a museum aide.
+He traveled to Singapore and the Dutch East Indies in 1910, collecting various specimens – the first official NYBG-sponsored trip to the Asia-Pacific region.
 Wilson then became the assistant to Nathaniel Lord Britton, the NYBG Director-in-Chief.
 In 1914 Wilson became an Associate Curator.

 In 1917, Wilson authored The Vegetation of Vieques Island.